Debbie Abrahams MP (Oldham East and Saddleworth)

 Helen Hayes (Dulwich & West Norwood)

 Helen is a Labour Party politician in the UK.
 She is Member of Parliament for the constituency of Dulwich & West Norwood in south London.
 The constituency contains a number of woodlands and parks, providing an urban home to a diversity of wildlife including Helen’s species, the common pipistelle.
-Helen is a vice chair of the All-Party Parliamentary Group for Housing and Planning, Treasurer of the All-Party Parliamentary Group on London’s Planning and Built Environment and a vice chair of the All-Party Parliamentary Group on Air Pollution.
+Helen is currently Labour’s Shadow Children and Early Years Minister.

 “I’m very pleased to champion the Common pipistrelle.
 This species can be seen in the green spaces of my constituency of Dulwich and West Norwood as well as in lots of other urban and rural settings across the UK.
 Watching the aerial acrobatics of common pipistrelles as they hunt insects at night is a pleasure that everyone should have the opportunity to witness.
 I am delighted to add my voice to that of Bat Conservation Trust in order to speak up for these wonderful but sadly undervalued and misunderstood animals.”View Species